If you’re searching for the best itineraries to travel in Tanzania, you have come to the right place!

 As I always say, breakfast can make or break your day, I strongly suggest you ensure you have a nice breakfast before safari hit the ground running on the second day.

 After early breakfast, prepare yourself to depart with your picnic lunch and drive off to Ngorongoro crater for the unique, unmatched game drive.

-In the Ngorongoro crater expect to witness animals like; prides of lions, clans of hyenas, packs of jackals, a crashes of hippos, dazzles of zebras, herds wildebeests.
+In the Ngorongoro crater expect to witness animals like; pride of lions, clans of hyenas, packs of jackals, a crash of hippos, dazzles of zebras, herds wildebeests.

 Others are bulls of elephants often with incredibly long tusks because of the highly nutritious grass rich in minerals, and depending on the day, you may well see more animals.

 Ngorongoro is also the best place to spot the rare black rhino.

 In the late afternoon, I suggest you continue to Serengeti Osinon camp, a small luxury camp owned by Earthlife Expeditions located in the heart of Serengeti national park.

 In the Osinon, you will have a hot shower to keep you fresh again after the African massage (the bumpy and dusty drive)